Merlyn Rees: Early life

 Rees was born in Cilfynydd, near Pontypridd, Glamorgan, the son of Levi Rees, a war veteran who moved from Wales to England to find work.
 He was educated at Harrow Weald Grammar School, Harrow, England and Goldsmiths College, London where he was president of the students' union.
 Goldsmiths was evacuated to Nottingham University early in the war, where Rees served in Nottingham University Air Squadron.

 In 1941 Rees joined the Royal Air Force, becoming a squadron leader and earning the nickname "Dagwood".
 He served in Italy as operations and intelligence officer to No 324 Squadron under Group Captain W. G. G. Duncan Smith (father of the future Conservative leader).
 One of Rees's Spitfire pilots in Italy, Frank Cooper, became his Permanent Secretary at the Northern Ireland Office.

-He attended the London School of Economics where he received BSc(Econ) and MSc(Econ).
+After the war, Rees declined a permanent commission in the RAF, and instead attended the London School of Economics where he received BSc(Econ) and MSc(Econ).
 He was appointed schoolmaster at his old school in Harrow in 1949, teaching economics and history.
 He taught for eleven years, during which time he was three times an unsuccessful parliamentary candidate for Harrow East, in 1955, 1959, and in a 1959 by-election.
-He was a member of the Institute of Education at the University of London from 1959 to 1962.
+He was a member of the Institute of Education at the University of London from 1960 to 1962.